Azure/azure-powershell/src/ConnectedNetwork/docs/New-AzConnectedNetworkVendorFunction.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-NETWORKFUNCTIONVENDORCONFIGURATION <INetworkFunctionVendorConfiguration[]>: An array of network function vendor configurations.
+VENDORCONFIGURATION <INetworkFunctionVendorConfiguration[]>: An array of network function vendor configurations.
   - `[NetworkInterface <INetworkInterface[]>]`: The network interface configurations.
     - `[IPConfiguration <INetworkInterfaceIPConfiguration[]>]`: A list of IP configurations of the network interface.
       - `[DnsServer <String[]>]`: The list of DNS servers IP addresses.